Healthy Homes Assessment Birchville

 Fines for Failing to Comply

-Failure to meet each of Healthy Homes Standards within the period of time expected can lead to an amount of $7200.
-Additionally, if the most currently-in place Healthy Homes Statement of Compliance isn’t included in an updated, renewed, or revised tenancy agreement there may be an additional fine or infringement fee.
+Failure to adhere to any of the Healthy Homes Standards inside of the anticipated timeframe could result in penalties of up to $7200.
+Additionally, if a present Healthy Homes Statement of Compliance is not included within the new, renewed or revised tenancy contract, there could be an additional fine or infringement fee.

-Any tenant can ask for information about the Healthy Homes Standard and how they are related to the house they reside in.
-If the the property manager doesn’t supply the required information within 21 days of being informed of the request, they may receive an infringement notice and could be fined up to $750.
+Anyone can request information about the Healthy Homes Standard and how they are related to the house they reside in.
+If the landlord or property manager fails to provide the necessary information within 21 days from getting the notice, the tenant may be issued an infringement notice and be fined as high as $750.

-In addition, there is an additional fine of up to $900 for landlords or property managers that provide false or misleading Healthy Homes Statement of Compliance or any other information.
-The person who is responsible to pay this fine is the one who is identified on the tenancy agreement as being the person who is letting the property, so it could be the name of the landlord or the company that manages the property.
+Furthermore, there’s also a penalty of approximately $900 for property owners or property managers that provide false or incorrect Healthy Homes Statement of Compliance or any other information.
+The person responsible for this fine is whoever is listed on the tenancy contract as the person leasing the property out which could be the landlord’s name or the property management company.

-It is important to be aware that a landlord who manage multiple rental properties may receive additional fines for non-compliance.
-The most severe penalties are handed down for serious breaches.
-Landlords with six or more properties can be fined up to $50,000, and even as high as $100,000 in hearings.
+It is also important to keep in mind that a landlord with several rental properties can face even higher fines for non-compliance.
+The most severe penalties are handed down for serious breaches, and landlords with six or more properties could be fined up to $50,000, and as much as $100,000 in hearings.

 Healthy homes matter